drivendataorg/cloudpathlib/README.md

 Currently supported providers are: `azure`, `s3`.
 You can also use `all` to install all available clouds' dependencies.

-If you do not specify any extras or separately install any cloud SDKs, you will only get the base classes that would allow you to roll your own cloud path class.
+If you do not specify any extras or separately install any cloud SDKs, you will only be able to develop with the base classes for rolling your own cloud path class.

 ### Development version